project-chip/certification-tool/docs/Matter_User_Guide/Matter_User_Guide.md

 </colgroup>
 <tbody>
 <tr class="odd">
-<td><p>To update your sample apps using the new image, you should first edit the <code>chip-certification-tool/scripts/ubuntu/update-sample-apps.sh`</code> script to comment out or remove the following line:<br />
+<td><p>To update your sample apps using the new image, you should first edit the <code>certification-tool/scripts/ubuntu/update-sample-apps.sh`</code> script to comment out or remove the following line:<br />
 <code>sudo docker pull $SDK_DOCKER_IMAGE:$SDK_DOCKER_TAG</code><br />
 This is needed because the docker pull command downloads the image from the remote.
 Removing this line, the script will use your local image.<br />
-Then run this script in the chip-certification-tool repository<br />
+Then run this script in the certification-tool repository<br />
 <code>./scripts/ubuntu/update-sample-apps.sh</code></p></td>
 </tr>
 </tbody>